nicosalm/salm.dev/src/writing/cs-data-science-done-right/index.md

 ## Introduction

 I am what feels like moments away from finishing my double major in Computer Science and Data Science, and I'll be receiving my piece of paper from UW-Madison soon (knock on wood).
-I consider myself principally a Computer Scientist, which is why it caught my attention when, during my time hanging around my Comp Sci friends, I heard over and over, "data science is a fake major!"---Now, granted, at my university I can understand the sentiment.
+While I'm double majoring, I consider myself a Computer Scientist first, which is why it caught my attention when, during my time hanging around my Comp Sci friends, I heard over and over, "data science is a fake major!"---Now, granted, at my university I can understand the sentiment.
 At UW-Madison, if you start as a CS major, you only need to tack on five additional classes to get Data Science.
 And there's definitely a minimum resistance path where students can "skirt through" the more information-dense and challenging courses and learn essentially nothing.
 I'm writing this today to share what I did and how I feel I will leave UW not clueless about data science, but relatively well-versed in the tools of the Data Scientist.

 ## Disclaimer